sualeenma/studentsite/README.md

 # studentsite
-This is my student website for all of my course work.
+This is Sua's student website for all of my course work.